thomasmueller/bau-lang/doc/performance.md

 This test is about the <a href="https://github.com/jabbalaci/SpeedTests">Münchausen numbers problem</a>.
 This is a very fast loop with a lot of array access.
-Python is particularly slow here because it is interpreted.
+(Standard) Python is particularly slow here because it is interpreted and doesn't use a JIT compiler.

 * <a href="https://github.com/jabbalaci/SpeedTests/blob/master/c/main.c">Original</a>
 * <a href="../blob/src/test/java/org/bau/perf/speedtest/Munchausen.java">Java</a>